 Madame Chairwoman, if this Committee wants to provide high-quality job training and workforce development programs, then we would be here working on the Workforce Investment Act or the Career and Technical Education Act.
-Those bills, which Democrats championed and worked in a bipartisan way to reauthorize over several Congresses, are attuned to needs of the business community and provide meaningful credentials to all students without creating a two-tiered system where only students that can afford to pay out of pocket end up on four year campuses, and everyone else gets a short term credential to prepare them for a low-skill job.
+Those bills, which Democrats championed and worked in a bipartisan way to reauthorize over several Congresses, are attuned to needs of the business community and provide meaningful credentials to all students without creating a two-tiered system where only students that can afford to borrow or pay huge amounts for tuition room and board, end up on four year campuses, and everyone else gets a short term credential to prepare them for a temporary job.